Erika Fatland: Early life and career

-Fatland was born in Haugesund, Norway, in 1983, and read for an MPhil in anthropology at the University of Oslo.
+Fatland was born in Haugesund Municipality, Norway, in 1983, and read for an MPhil in anthropology at the University of Oslo.

-Fatland is best known for her travel writing and has written several books: Her first travel book Sovietistan, published in 2015, was an account of her travels through five post-Soviet Central Asian nations, Kazakhstan, Tajikistan, Kyrgyzstan, Turkmenistan and Uzbekistan.
+Her first travel book, Sovietistan, published in 2015, was an account of her travels through five post-Soviet Central Asian nations, Kazakhstan, Tajikistan, Kyrgyzstan, Turkmenistan and Uzbekistan.
 It has been translated into 12 languages.
-The book was reviewed by Financial Times and Kirkus Reviews.

 This was followed by The Border: A Journey Around Russia Through North Korea, China, Mongolia, Kazakhstan, Azerbaijan, Georgia, Ukraine, Belarus, Lithuania, Poland, Latvia, Estonia, Finland, Norway, and the Northeast Passage, an account of her travels around Russia's border, from North Korea to Norway.
 Both books have been translated into English by Kari Dickson, and both received critical acclaim from reviewers in the US and UK.
 The book was reviewed by The Washington Post.

 She wrote two earlier books: The Village of Angels (2011) about the Beslan massacre and The Year Without a Summer about the Utoya massacre.
 She has also written the children's book The Parent War.

 She has received numerous awards, among them the Norwegian Booksellers’ Prize for Nonfiction and the Wesselprisen (2016).
 She speaks eight languages including Norwegian, English, French, Russian, German, Italian, and Spanish.
 She lives in Oslo.